 Digital Object Identifier (DOI)

 Griveau, Amelie; Seano, Giorgio; Shelton, Samuel J.; Kupp, Robert; Jahangiri, Arman; Obernier, Kirsten; Krishnan, Shanmugarajan; Lindberg, Olle R.; Yuen, Tracy J.; Tien, An Chi; Sabo, Jennifer K.; Wang, Nancy; Chen, Ivy; Kloepper, Jonas; Larrouquere, Louis; Ghosh, Mitrajit; Tirosh, Itay; Huillard, Emmanuelle; Alvarez-Buylla, Arturo; Oldham, Michael C.; Persson, Anders I.; Weiss, William A.; Batchelor, Tracy T.; Stemmer-Rachamimov, Anat; SuvÃ, Mario L.; Phillips, Joanna J.; Aghi, Manish K.; Mehta, Shwetal; Jain, Rakesh K.; and Rowitch, David H., "A Glial Signature And Wnt7 Signaling Regulate Glioma-Vascular Interactions And Tumor Microenvironment" (2018).
-Neurobiology.
+Translational Neuroscience.
 289.